progwise/george-ai/README.md

 - `prompts.ts`
 - `web-vectorstore.ts`

-These files define how the chatbot retrieves context from the PDF, when it resorts to web search, and how it falls back to model reasoning.
-Adjusting these prompts and chains can further fine-tune the agent’s behavior.
+These files control how the chatbot retrieves context from PDFs, when it turns to web-based retrieval, and how it uses model reasoning.
+Adjust the prompts and chains in these files to further fine-tune the agent’s behavior.